Koxx3/minimo/documents/help_settings_en.md

 Valid configuration : SmartController / SmartDisplay<br>
 Default value : -80 (dB)<br>
 <br>
 Usage : Minimal reception power of the beacon to unlock the escooter.
-This is in dB, it means a -100 value will be a longer distance than -50.<br>
+This is in dB, it means a -100dB value will be a longer distance than -50dB.<br>

 ### Original display speed adjustment (in percent) / Speed adjustment
 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 0 (percent)<br>
 <br>
-Usage : Use this value to correct the speed on the escooter display.<br>
+Usage : Use this value to correct the speed on the escooter display.
+You can increase or decrease the speed.
+Set at -50%, it will display 25km/h when riding at 50km/h.<br>

 ### Temperature warning
 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 70 (celcuis)<br>
 <br>
-Usage : Trigger a error indicator on the display or the smartphone application if this temperature threshold is reached.
+Usage : Trig an error indicator on the display or the smartphone application if this temperature threshold is reached.
 If you place the temperature sensor inside the deck, it will warn you if the controller or the battery are too hot.<br>

 ### Humidity warning
 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 80 (RH)<br>
 <br>
-Usage : Trigger a error indicator on the display or the smartphone application if this humidy threshold is reached.
+Usage : Trig an error indicator on the display or the smartphone application if this humidy threshold is reached.
 If you place the humidity sensor inside the deck, it will warn you if the water is entered inside the deck.<br>

 ### Automatic power off / Auto power off
 Valid configuration : SmartDisplay<br>